 Emotion coherence.
-Emotion coherence was assessed using a continuous measure of subjective emotional experience and a continuous measure of physiology during the emotional films (see Data Reduction section below for the calculation of coherence).
+Emotion coherence was assessed using a continuous measure of subjective emotional experience and a continuous measure of physiology during the emotional films (see Data Reduction section for the calculation of coherence).

 Subjective emotional experience.
 Similar to past research on response coherence (Mauss et al., 2005), a rating dial (Levenson & Gottman, 1983) was used to obtain continuous ratings of subjective emotional experience during film clips.
 The dial had a pointer that moved over a 180-degree scale with nine divisions ranging from very negative (-4) to neutral (0) to very positive (+4).
 A computer sampled the dial position every 3 ms and averaged these readings into 1-s measurement periods using a program written by Robert W. Levenson.
-Given that the intensity of both positive and negative emotions are associated with physiological changes (Bradley & Lang, 2000), and because our films induced both positive and negative emotions, we computed intensity at each second as the absolute difference of the rating dial position from the midpoint (0).
+Given that the intensity of both positive and negative emotions is associated with physiological changes (Bradley & Lang, 2000b), and because our films induced both positive and negative emotions, we computed intensity at each second as the absolute difference of the rating dial position from the midpoint (0).
 This measure of intensity was also used in our past research (Sze et al., 2010).

 Autonomic physiology.
 During the emotional film clips, physiological activity was monitored using a system consisting of a Grass Model 7 polygraph connected to a computer with analog to digital conversion capability.
-The sampling rate for each channel of data was 333 hertz.
-Inter-beat Interval (IBI) was monitored with EKG electrodes placed in a bipolar configuration on the participant's torso.
+The sampling rate for each channel of data was 333 Hz.
+Interbeat interval (IBI) was monitored with electrocardiography (EKG) electrodes placed in a bipolar configuration on the participant's torso.
 IBI was calculated as the time interval between successive R-waves on the EKG.
-Skin Conductance Level (SCL, a measure of changes in sweat gland activity caused by sympathetic arousal) was measured continuously using a voltage device that applies a small constant voltage between Beckman Standard Electrodes that were attached to the palmar surface of the middle phalanges of the first and third fingers of the non-dominant hand using sodium chloride in Unibase as the electrolyte.
+Skin conductance level (SCL; a measure of changes in sweat gland activity caused by sympathetic arousal) was measured continuously by using a voltage device that applies a small constant voltage between Beckman Standard Electrodes that were attached to the palmar surface of the middle phalanges of the first and third fingers of the nondominant hand using sodium chloride in Unibase as the electrolyte.
 We measured the amount of current that flowed between the electrodes.
-Ear Pulse Transit Time (EPT) was measured using a UFI plethysmograph transducer attached to the participant's right ear lobe to capture blood volume in the ear.
+Ear pulse transit time (EPT) was measured by using a UFI plethysmograph transducer attached to the participant's right ear lobe to capture blood volume in the ear.
 EPT was indexed by the time elapsed between the previous R-wave and the upstroke of the peripheral pulse at the ear.
-Finger Pulse Transit Time (FPT) and Finger Pulse Amplitude (FPA) were assessed using a UFI plethysmograph transducer attached to the tip of the participant's second finger on the non-dominant hand.
+Finger pulse transit time (FPT) and finger pulse amplitude (FPA) were assessed by using a UFI plethysmograph transducer attached to the tip of the participant's second finger on the nondominant hand.
 FPT and was indexed by the time elapsed between the previous R-wave and the upstroke of the peripheral pulse at the finger, and FPA was indexed as the trough to peak amplitude of the finger pulse waveform.
-Systolic Blood Pressure, Diastolic Blood Pressure, and Mean Arterial Pressure were also measured in millimeters of mercury with a Finger Arterial Pressure [FINAPRES] monitor).
+Systolic blood pressure (SBP), diastolic blood pressure (DBP), and mean arterial pressure (MAP) were also measured in mmHg with a Finger Arterial Pressure [FINAPRES] monitor.
 Signals were visually inspected by trained research assistants and graduate students, and the same computer program that processed the rating dial data also calculated second-by-second averages for each physiological channel.
 Outlier values and physiologically implausible values were removed.
-Approximately 7% of physiological data was missing due to artifact or technical problems.
-The average physiological composite across films showed high reliability (Cronbach's alpha = .90; see Supplemental Content for details).
+Approximately 7% of physiological data was missing because of artifact or technical problems.
+The average physiological composite across films showed high reliability (Cronbach's alpha = .90; see online supplemental materials for details).